Newsletter blocks add an option for visitors to subscribe to a newsletter. The footer is a popular place for this block.

 - Button Text - Customize the text that displays on the submit button.
 The default text is Subscribe.

 - Require Name Field - Add First Name and Last Name fields to the form.
+This option doesn't make the name fields required for submissions.

 Tip: For more form field options, use a form block instead.